williamchenjun/CS-OpenTK/README.md

 In simple terms:
 - `base.OnUpdateFrame(args)` is just calling the base class' `OnUpdateFrame` method.
 Nothing interesting..
 - `GL` is a class from the `OpenTK.Graphics.OpenGL4` namespace.
 It's the most important class we have and it's the one that has everything to do with graphics.
   - `GL.ClearColor` is a method that sets the color of the color buffer [^4].
-In this case this function, sets the background color.
+In this case, this function sets the background color.
   - `GL.Clear` is the method that applies the color we specified.
 - `this.Context.SwapBuffers` is a method that swaps front and back buffers, which shows the rendered scene to the user.
 - `this.CenterWindow` is pretty self-explanatory, and it has one overload which lets you define the size of the window as a 2D vector of integers, which in this case we can define as a `Vector2i` where the "i" stands for "integer".